lambdaclass/concrete/ROADMAP.md

    constant-time source shape.
 11. Add AI-assisted proof repair only after artifacts, statuses, and replay are stable enough to validate suggestions mechanically.
+12. **Frame inference (the proof-scaling cliff).** Every loop/state proof must establish not just what an iteration *changes* but what it *preserves* — the frame problem (Smallfoot 2006; later Infer; separation logic's frame rule:
+   "a proof mentioning only its footprint preserves everything else").
+Today this is handled *cheaply* and *implicitly*: mutation is functional (`List.set` / `Env.bind`), loop invariants are total index-predicates (`fun j => if j < m then word j else 0`), and the frame is discharged ONCE as the generic `set_in_counter_map` lemma and applied O(1)/iteration via `eval_while_count` — so `block_to_words` / `schedule` / `compress` pay no per-cell frame cost.
+This holds only while updates stay single-cell and arrays stay non-aliasing.
+It will NOT scale to scattered/multi-cell updates per iteration, multiple aliasing mutable arrays, invariants that are not index-predicates, or a future flat mutable-heap / pointer model.
+Before any of those land, design a frame-like annotation or inference pass into ProofCore (separation-logic-style footprints, or a `#[frame]`/`modifies` clause that auto-derives preservation) so frame conditions never become the majority of proof work.
+Gate: do not build it until a second update shape actually forces it (per the operating rules) — the current functional-list model gets framing for free.

 ## Phase 7: Audit Commands And Review Artifacts